 Fred, Doug’s father, lived to be 104 and according to one source, had more living descendents than anyone alive in the United States with 368.
 Doug and his wife Betty have two children.

 One morning in 2005 we walked to the post office to find a hand written letter from Mark Newman asking if Heritage would be interested in selling his purebred Berkshire pigs.
 As with all farmers at that time, we said that if he could deliver to Paradise Locker Meats that we would be willing to try them out.
 A few weeks later we saw the pigs and tasted them only to discover that they were among the best tasting Berkshires in America.
-And we were not the only ones who thought so — Mark was considered the foremost breeder of 6-Spotted Berkshires in the country, pigs that he raised on his farm in the Ozark Mountains on the edge of South Eastern Missouri and Northern Arkansas.
-The farm was a sprawling testament to humane animal treatment and allowing pigs to act like pigs by fulfilling their natural God-given instincts.
+And we were not the only ones who thought so — Mark was considered the foremost breeder of 6-Spotted Berkshires in the country, pigs that he and his family raised on their farm at Myrtle, Missouri in the Ozark Mountains on the edge of South Eastern Missouri and Northern Arkansas.
+The farm is a sprawling testament to humane animal treatment and allowing pigs to act like pigs by fulfilling their natural God-given instincts.

-Over the years Mark supplied Heritage with many pigs.
-But health problems led to the supply diminishing.
-Sadly, in 2013, Mark passed away, leaving the farm to his wife Rita and their two sons, Chris and Mark.
-Since taking over, Chris and Mark have expanded production, and now supply Heritage with the most beautiful pigs each and ever month.
+Over the years Mark and Rita supplied Heritage with many pigs, but changes led to the supply diminishing.
+Sadly, in 2013, Mark passed away leaving the farm to his wife Rita and their two sons, Chris and David.
+Since taking over, Chris and David have expanded production, and now supply Heritage with the most beautiful pigs each and every month.
 In addition to raising Berkshires, they also are experimenting with other breeds so as to keep themselves and our chefs interested in the array of tastes that can be produced with swine.

 Tom Krapfl - Krapfl Farm